softsoundd/MedgeNet/README.md

 Use `127.0.0.1` for a server running on the same PC.
 For a public or LAN server, set `Host` to that server's hostname or IP address. `HTTPPort` must match the server's HTTP/FileLocker port.

-## Use

-1. Start the MedgeNet server.
-2. Start `MedgeNetLauncher.exe` as Administrator.
-3. Select a local or custom server in the launcher.
-The [release builds](https://github.com/softsoundd/MedgeNet/releases) in this repo are configured to connect to the "main" MedgeNet server (associated with the [Medge Discord community](https://discord.gg/3tbaHJg)) which includes [speedrun.com](https://www.speedrun.com/me) level runs in the in-game leaderboards.
-4. Launch Mirror's Edge.
-5. Leave the launcher open while playing so it can patch the game process.

-The client log is written beside `MedgeNetClient.dll`.